grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/07 Modules.md

 These modules are provided through the k6 core, and gives access to the functionality built into k6.
 This could, for instance, be the `http` client used for making requests against the system under test.
-For a full list of built-in modules, see `the api documentation`.
+For a full list of built-in modules, see [the api documentation](/javascript-api).

 ```js
 import http from 'k6/http';